LeeAdcock/edgeable/README.md

 <img src="https://raw.githubusercontent.com/LeeAdcock/edgeable/master/assets/logo.png" alt="Edgeable" width="300"/>

 *Edgeable is an easy to use, in memory, peristable graph database.
-It is perfect for prototyping, exploring, and quick implementation in Python applications.* Graphs are made of nodes with a string or numeric identifier and can have any number of properties.
+It is perfect for prototyping, exploring, and quick implementation in Python applications.* The library is written completely in Python, supporting 3.6+ and Pypy.

+In Edgeable, graphs are made of nodes with a string or numeric identifier and can have any number of properties.
 Nodes are connected by directed or non-directed edges that can also have any number of properties.
 Additional convenience capabilities, like route detection through the graph, are built-in.
 Edgeable is thread safe for multi-threaded applications and easily handles databases with tens to hundreds of thousands of nodes.

 ## Installation